 - Interview Tasks.
-You will likely be given tasks to test your UX research and communication skills during your interview.
+You will likely be given tasks to test your UX research and communication abilities during your interview.
 You’ll learn what these tasks are and what you can do to make sure you are ready for them.

 UX Career Trajectory